videlec/max_plus/README.md

 # Sage library for max-plus matrix identities

 To run the library you need to install Sage (http://sagemath.org).
-Then clone this repository (or download all the file `max_plus.py`).
-Go to the directory where you downloaded the file.
+Then clone this repository (or download the files `max_plus.py` and `int_max_plus.pyx`).
+Go to the directory where you cloned or downloaded the file.
 Start Sage and run

     sage: %runfile max_plus.py